Jaysaw/MINDMATE_CHATBOT/README.md

 MindMate_Chatbot – An AI-Powered Mental Health Companion 💙
 Mental well-being is a crucial aspect of overall health, yet many individuals struggle to find the right support system.
 MindMate_Chatbot is an innovative and interactive AI-driven mental health assistant designed to provide emotional support, personalized self-care recommendations, and well-being resources.

 With an aesthetically appealing and dynamic interface, MindMate_Chatbot welcomes users into a calming digital environment.
-The chatbot, named Sukoon, offers a seamless and engaging experience, encouraging users to explore mindfulness techniques, stress-relief strategies, and relaxation exercises.
+The chatbot, named mindmate, offers a seamless and engaging experience, encouraging users to explore mindfulness techniques, stress-relief strategies, and relaxation exercises.
 The platform is designed to make mental health support more accessible, user-friendly, and interactive.

 Key Features:
 ✅ Immersive 3D & Animated Homepage